yunnysunny/grunt-pages/README.md

 ###### posts
 Type: `Array` of `Object`s

-An array of post objects which contains the content and metadata for each post.
+An array of post objects which contains the `content` and metadata properties for each post.

 # Changelog